Narek-Pogosian/formbuilder/README.md

 - **Zod Validation**
   Forms automatically generate Zod schemas for powerful runtime validation of submissions.

-## Improvements
+## TODO

+- Redesign field-item
 - Filters for forms list
-- Better empty form message in builder
 - Not keep editing state in formschema, in field-item instead maybe
+- Demo account
 - Use middleware for auth check in /landing,/login,/register, currently bugged.